 There are currently no full-scale clinical trials on cannabis-based medicine for epidermolysis bullosa.
 However, several case reports have encouraging results.

-In 2018, the Pediatric Dermatology journal published a study detailing three patients who used topical CBD for epidermolysis bullosa.
+In 2018, the Pediatric Dermatology journal published an article detailing three patients who used topical CBD for epidermolysis bullosa.
 All three reported faster skin healing, reduced blistering, and pain relief.
 One of the participants even managed to stop using opioid painkillers completely.

-Another 2019 study, this time for The British Journal of Dermatology, had similar results.
+Three case reports in 2019, this time published in The British Journal of Dermatology, had similar results.
 However, this time the participants took a combination of CBD and THC.
 They administered the cannabinoids sublingually (under the tongue).
 All three patients reported reduced pain and itching, and all decreased their use of analgesic medication.

 These initial results are promising, but there is no doubt that further research is necessary.
-Only large, placebo-controlled trials will confirm the efficacy of cannabis and CBD for epidermolysis bullosa.
-Until then, we must rely on the anecdotal evidence.
+Only large, placebo-controlled trials will confirm the efficacy of cannabis and CBD for epidermolysis bullosa symptoms.
+Until then, consumers must rely on these case reports.

 How Do Cannabis and CBD Oil Help Epidermolysis Bullosa?

-Although scientists have yet to determine how cannabinoids could help epidermolysis bullosa, it is possible to make some assumptions based on our current knowledge.
+Although scientists have yet to determine how cannabinoids could help epidermolysis bullosa, it is possible to make some hypotheses based on current knowledge.

-For example, we know that the endocannabinoid system (ECS) is present in the skin.
+For example, experts know that the endocannabinoid system (ECS) is present in the skin.
 The ECS is the biological system that cannabinoids like CBD and THC influence.
-It appears to play a critical role in the growth and development of skin cells.

-A 2019 study for the journal Molecules explains that the ECS could also help to enhance healing.
+A 2019 review in the journal Molecules explains that the ECS could also help to enhance healing.
 Research on mice has shown that inhibiting the enzyme that breaks down endocannabinoids can lead to faster wound healing.
 This finding suggests that endocannabinoids have a crucial role in skin repair.

 Inhibiting the same enzyme can also stimulate the migration of human keratinocytes from one area to another.
 These are the cells that produce keratin, the protein that gives our skin strength and flexibility.

 Furthermore, the ECS is present in nerve endings in the skin.
-Therefore, by stimulating this complex system, cannabinoids can reduce some epidermolysis bullosa symptoms, including itching and pain.
+Therefore, by stimulating this complex system, cannabinoids may reduce some epidermolysis bullosa symptoms, including itching and pain.

 How to Use Cannabis and CBD Oil for Epidermolysis Bullosa

 One of the most typical ways of using cannabis is smoking.
 However, this consumption method is not ideal for patients with epidermolysis bullosa.
-Smoking, especially with tobacco, has a negative effect on wound healing.
+Smoking, especially with tobacco, impairs wound healing.
 It also hinders the immune system and could make infections more likely.

-Therefore, it may be better to use marijuana in an alternative way.
+Therefore, it may be better to use cannabis in an alternative way.
 Edibles are one option, although they could also present problems if a person has difficulty eating.
-Therefore, oral sprays, oil-filled capsules, or dabbing with concentrates might be more suitable.
+Therefore, oral sprays, oil-filled capsules, or sublingual oil tinctures might be more suitable.

 Fortunately, there are many different ways to consume CBD oil.
 The most common method is placing a few drops under the tongue and holding them there for a minute before swallowing.
 Doing this should not pose too many problems for people with epidermolysis bullosa.

-Another option is CBD topicals, although we would advise some exercising some caution here.
-Topicals do have a significant advantage as you apply them directly to the skin.
-This means that the cannabinoids in these products can access the skin’s ECS without having to undergo digestion.
+Another option is CBD topicals, although users should exercise some caution.
+Topicals do have a significant advantage when applied directly to the skin.
+This means that the cannabinoids in these products can access the skin’s ECS without digestion.

 The disadvantage of CBD topicals for epidermolysis bullosa is that one must take great care not to rub the skin too hard.
 Therefore, anyone choosing topicals should be mindful of how they apply them.
 It may also be necessary to experiment with a few different brands to find a suitable product.

-In any case, we recommend consulting a physician before using either cannabis or CBD for epidermolysis bullosa.
-They will provide accurate information on dosage and administration based on your individual needs.
+It is crucial to consult a physician before using either cannabis or CBD for epidermolysis bullosa.
+They will provide accurate information on dosage and administration based on individual needs.

 Final Thoughts on Cannabis and CBD Oil for Epidermolysis Bullosa

 Epidermolysis bullosa is a painful condition that is life-limiting and challenging to treat.
-It seems that marijuana and CBD could offer a glimmer of hope, although research is in its infancy.
+It seems that marijuana and CBD could offer a glimmer of hope regarding symptoms, although research is in its infancy.

-We advise consulting a medical professional before using CBD or cannabis for epidermolysis bullosa or any condition.
-Always use responsibly and within the remit of your state’s specific laws.
+Patients should consult a medical professional before using CBD or cannabis for epidermolysis bullosa or any condition.
+They should always use cannabis responsibly and within the remit of their state’s specific laws.